juanantonio284/simple_bash/linux_package_mgmt/apt_example_installing_R.md

-# A practical example of how APT works: installing `R`
+# A practical example of how APT works: Installing `R`

 This didactic document adds comments and explanations to the official instructions found on [this page][cran] with additional information from [this page][ubuntu_readme].
 Also, some of the